oskarsinger/hosinger/weekly_progress.md

 * I wonder if we could focus more on the distributed aspect of BOLD and its possible extensions.
 Could we find some unique advantage to those types of algorithms from this perspective?
     * Potential issues: BOLD may require a lot of communication overhead.
 Not sure, though.
 Should think about this carefully.
     * Maybe the new visiting researcher or Yasin will have some ideas about this?

+####Meetings
+* Al:
+    * In general, we are interested in active learning and CCA.
+First we should focus on some particular challenges within CCA, then impose an active learning scenario onto that.
+    * Lately has been more of a survey stage.
+Now we need to start zooming in.
+First focus on a problem formulation, then methodology, then scalable computation, then real-world applications.
+        * **Possible problem formulations with possible methodologies.**
+            * Non-linear CCA
+                * Measure-transform functions
+                    * Need to find best way to learn measure-transform functions.
+For now just try SGD.
+Maybe get more sophisticated later.
+                * Kernelization
+                    * Can this be scaled?
+Maybe use random matrix approximations?
+            * Time-varying CCA
+                * Need to set up a state space model and formulate the dynamic programming problem.
+            * Graph CCA
+                * Start with a graph where each node is an instance (with internal structure between multiple modalities represented by a graphical model), and each
+            * Asynch CCA
+                * If we choose time invariance, this can be done with something like Hogwild.
+                * Can we do time-varying CCA with asynchronous, stochastic updates?
+                    * Split the time series into blocks to be used for the asynchronous updates.
+Will blocks of size two be enough, or do they need to be bigger?
+Is there some way to characterize a trade-off between block size, sample complexity, and empirical performance?
+                * For the active learning component, the asynchronous algorithms used for delayed reward could be applied, or we could take inspiration from them somehow.
+        * **Possible applications.**
+            * These ones are not as appealing to me, but there is data, and it will be less difficult or even unnecessary to find domain-specific collaborators.
+                * Web search
+                * Marketing
+                * Events in Twitter
+            * These ones are much more exciting to me, and there is data, but finding collaborators may be more difficult.
+                * Genomic
+                * Astronomy
+    * On the scalability front, I will need to start familiarizing myself with distributed estimation techniques, on both theoretical and practical, engineering levels.
+This is related to Josh Meng's work, I believe.